-Professor Richard Hornsey is the Vice Dean of the Lassonde School of Engineering.
+Professor UT Nguyen is the Vice Dean of the Lassonde School of Engineering

 Associate Dean, Research & Graduate Studies

-Professor Spiros Pagiatakis is Lassonde’s Associate Dean for Research & Graduate Studies.
+Professor Regina Lee is Lassonde’s Associate Dean for Research & Graduate Studies.

 The position of Associate Dean for Research & Graduate Studies builds on the Lassonde School’s leadership in research and graduate education on campus and beyond.
-In his role, Professor Spiros Pagiatakis guides the School’s interdisciplinary research enterprise, international expansion and industrial partnerships.
-His mandate includes the development of the long-term vision of the School’s research via the formulation of a white paper on our ‘Research Strengths, Ambitions & Aspirations’ and the development of a new model for Lassonde’s graduate school.
+In this role, Professor Lee guides the School’s interdisciplinary research enterprise, international expansion and industrial partnerships.
+Her mandate includes the development of the long-term vision of the School’s research via the formulation of a white paper on our ‘Research Strengths, Ambitions & Aspirations’ and the development of a new model for Lassonde’s graduate school.